 SHARING INFORMATION: CFH members – At the end of every General Meeting there is an opportunity for members to Share, Show, Ask & Tell – this is your time so please use it if you have a little item you’d like to share with everyone.
 Next meeting is tomorrow, Thursday at 1.30 pm.
 (Another reason to belong to a society.)

 Google Earth can be used to map your family history over time and immigration paths.
 Available with the desktop or mobile versions.
-You can even create files to share with family.
+You can even create files to share with your family.

 That’s my post of links I shared on the Caloundra Family History Facebook page for the second part of July.
 I hope some helped you with your research and you enjoyed the genie jokes.
 Bookmark my site or follow with an RSS feed to make sure you do not miss out on more link for Family History Online.